 Warren Thompson is a storyteller.

-There’s the story he tells with pride about his great great grandfather, a respected blacksmith in Afton, VA, who was once a slave.
+There’s the story he tells with pride about his great-great grandfather, a respected blacksmith in Afton, Virginia, who was once enslaved.

-There’s the story of his first business venture… buying the family hog farm in Windsor, VA, when he was just 16 years old.
+There’s the story of his first business venture… buying the family hog farm in Windsor, Virginia, when he was just 16 years old.

-There’s the story of the day Warren was eating lunch with his parents at a Shoney’s in Portsmouth, VA, and declared he wanted to own a restaurant.
+There’s the story of the day Warren was eating lunch with his parents at a Shoney’s in Portsmouth, Virginia, and declared he wanted to own a restaurant.
 He was 12 years old.

 There’s the story of the night the Ku Klux Klan burned a cross near his grandparents’ home.
 Five-year-old Warren and his brother hid under the bed while his parents went to protect the elderly couple.

 “Black History Month gives me the opportunity to be able to reflect on the past,” he says, from slavery to Jim Crow Laws to housing disparity and inequity.
 “However, Black History Month also provides an opportunity to educate our country on major contributions made by African Americans.
-It is evident that this is needed now more than ever.”
+It is evident we need this now more than ever.”

 “My first and most influential mentor was my father, Fred D. Thompson Sr.,” said Thompson.
 “My father taught me the importance of working hard, establishing goals, and treating others the way I’d like to be treated.”